hayoade1/thomas_cc_demo/terraform/aws/README.md

 - The packer configuration used to build the machine images is in the `packer` directory.
 All images except the one built with Vault Enterprise are currently public.
 - Use `make aws` if you want to build the AWS AMIs; if building your own packer images, please edit the AWS Account # appropriately.

-## Background
+## Architecture overview

 This terraform code will spin up a simple three-tier web application _without_ Consul Connect.
-It's designed to show how an organization already can use Consul for service discovery, EnvConsul for service configuration, and use Vault for Dynamic Database credentials.
+Please view the main [README](../../README.md) for an Architecture overview.

 For reference, the three tiers are: